 Physical damage would also be that much more difficult to carry out.
 As organoid work becomes more popular, there are various conferences popping up (including ones run by EMBL, keystone and there’s even a European Organoids Symposium) and papers being published (see reference list).
 These would both be excellent resources to find out more about possible damage methods and how others in your field are using their organoids.

 Decide on Your Analysis Technique

 After all the difficulties listed above with establishing organoids, you may be relieved to hear that analysing your organoids may be no more complicated than your other cell-based experiments.
 It’s the light at the end of the tunnel.
 Organoid structures can be lysed and analysed by rtPCR or western blot as early as any other tissue sample.
 ELISA can be carried out on the surrounding media and organoids can be mounted, sliced and stained for imaging quite easily.
+Cytopathology microscopy can be used to characterise and validate patient-derived organoids for personalised treatment.
 Happily, this final stage is the simplest part of organoid culture planning and should yield good results.

 So, that’s it.
 Or, at least, that’s the beginning of it.
 Organoid research is a really exciting, ever-expanding area and I hope these initial planning points will help you get started!

 - Potten, C. S. Cell Replacement in Epidermis (Keratopoiesis) via Discrete Units of Proliferation. in International Review of Cytology (eds.
 Bourne, G. H., Danielli, J. F. & Jeon, K. W.) vol. 69 271–318 (Academic Press, 1981).